Dzaleka-Connect/dzaleka-connect/index.md

       vulnerable people and refugees.
     type: section_content
 seo:
-  title: Dzaleka Connect - Connecting Refugees & the Diaspora
+  title: Empowering the Dzaleka Community - Supporting the Talents and Aspirations of Artists, Entrepreneurs, and Creators
   description: >-
     Dzaleka Connect is a platform dedicated to showcasing and supporting the talented artists, entrepreneurs, and creators living in the Dzaleka refugee camp.
   extra: